faezehghiasi/Smart-Attendance-System/README.md

 ### Main Functionalities
 1. **Attendance Initialization**:
    - The system enters "Attendance Ready" mode, preparing for attendance registration.
    - **Submit Student Code**:
      - Students can enter their unique 8-digit ID via the keypad.
      - The system validates the format.
 Errors, such as invalid length or format, are displayed on the LCD, and the buzzer is activated for feedback.
    - **Exit**:
      - This option allows users to return to the main menu.

 2. **Student Management**:
    - Includes the following functionalities:
      - **Search Students**: Enter a student ID to check if the student is present or absent.
-     - **Delete Students**: Enter a student ID to delete.
+     - **Delete Students**: Enter a student ID to delete it from the records.

-5. **View Present Students**:
+3. **View Present Students**:
    - Displays the total number of present students.
-   - Lists the ids of present students on the LCD, updating dynamically.
+   - Lists the IDs of present students on the LCD, updating dynamically.

-6. **Temperature Monitoring**:
+4. **Temperature Monitoring**:
    - Displays real-time environmental temperature using the LM35 sensor.
    - Temperature values are converted from ADC readings and updated on the LCD.

-7. **Retrieve Student Data**:
+5. **Retrieve Student Data**:
    - Fetch stored student data from EEPROM.
    - Transfer data via USART to external systems.
 Success or error messages are displayed on the LCD.

-8. **Traffic Monitoring**:
+6. **Traffic Monitoring**:
    - Monitors real-time classroom traffic using an ultrasonic sensor.
    - Traffic data is displayed on the LCD for better classroom management.

 ---

 ## Components Used